 5. Post Your Sign on the Property

 Let neighbors and other locals know that the home is available by posting one of your brokerage’s “For Sale” signs on the property.
-Not only does this attracts the attention of potential homebuyers, but it can also help you generate additional seller leads in the neighborhood.
+Not only does this real estate marketing strategy attract the attention of potential homebuyers, but it can also help you generate additional seller leads in the neighborhood.
 If the listing is in an area you’re not familiar with, research local signage restrictions to ensure your sign is compliant with local zoning regulations.

 6. Address Necessary Security Issues

 Security issues are largely determined by whether the listing is empty, seasonally rented, or owner-occupied.
 If the property is unoccupied or you or another agent will be showing the house when the owner is not available to provide access, install a lockbox at the property.
 Also, check with the owner to determine if there is an active security system installed at the property and, if so, make sure you have the most up-to-date code and instructions for arming and disarming.

 Depending on whether the property is vacant or occupied, you will need to either work with the owner to prepare the home for showings or have it staged.
 If someone is living in the home, it can be difficult to keep the property looking its best every day.
 At a minimum, work with your client to organize the house so it will look good in listing photos.
 Vacant properties can also benefit from staging.

 Once you finalize a listing agreement with the seller, update the MLS, post a “For Sale” sign on the property, and stage the home, start marketing your new listing.
 To do this, use high-quality photos and video, eye-catching marketing materials like brochures and postcards, and use your website and social media to spread the word.

 Here are the steps you should take to market each new listing.

 1. Create a Video of the Property